Teacher Preparation Policy

 The report also includes a forecast of supply via the Future Teacher Supply Indicator: Teacher Preparation Program Enrollment Data and Teacher Demand: Estimated Teacher Hires by Region, County, and Subject Areas.
 The Teacher Demand section, specifically, uses past data to estimate the hiring needs for the next year, including identifying the geographic regions and subject areas where the greatest demand is estimated to be.
 However, the Teacher Supply report does not explicitly connect the state's Teacher Supply and Teacher Demand indicators, making these reports an incomplete analysis of teacher production in California.

 California does make some district-level data from the report available via the California Educator Supply Data dashboard.
 Data on "New Teaching Credentials Issued in the Last Five years" can be accessed at the institutional level.
 Data on the number of "teaching permits" and "teaching waivers issued in the last five years" in each subject area are available by school district.
 These data can aid users to determine where shortage areas exist in certain credential areas.
+The state also provides vacancy rates by school on its school report cards.
 However, no explicit connection is made between these sets of data.

 Teacher Mobility Data: California does not track teacher mobility data and make it publicly available.

 Teacher Supply in California 2018-19 https://www.ctc.ca.gov/commission/reports/all-reports California Education Supply Data https://www.ctc.ca.gov/commission/reports/data/edu-supl-landing California Education Code 44225.6

 Publish data that connect program supply data to district-level demand data.